Walking guides - see all our background pages

 Stage One

 We start in Les Houches, the village at the foot of the valley not far from Chamonix.
 (The TMB does not pass through Chamonix itself - all travel details are included in your joining notes.)
-The first climb, up to Col de Voza at 1,653m (5,423ft), not too bad in the overal scheme of things, but is a tough start.
+The first climb, up to Col de Voza at 1,653m (5,423ft), is not too bad in the overall scheme of things, but may be a tough start for legs that have yet to fully warm up!
 At the col, the main route is a gentle descent to the Montjoie valley through the villages of Bionnassay, le Champel, la Villette, la Gruvaz and Tresse before the final pull up to Les Contamines.
-A good alternative is the high-level route over Col de Tricot at 2,120m (6,955ft).
+A good alternative, harder but with close views of the Bionnassay glacier, is the high-level route over Col de Tricot at 2,120m (6,955ft).

 Stage Two

 From Les Contamines the route plots a course due South.
 Follow the Torrent le Bon Nant along forest tracks to the famous church of Notre Dame de la Gorge.
 Here the climbing begins!
-An initial ascent brings you to the flat upper valley beyond la Rollaz; higher up, pass the Refuge la Balme and complete the main part of the climb, reaching Col du Bonhomme at 2,329m (7,641ft).
+An initial ascent along a steep track, built by the Romans, brings you to the flat upper valley beyond la Rollaz; higher up, pass the Refuge la Balme and complete the main part of the climb, reaching Col du Bonhomme at 2,329m (7,641ft).
 A traverse round to the Col de la Croix du Bonhomme at 2,479m (8,133m) finishes the climbing - relax here to take in the new views to the South over the Beaufortain mountains.
 All that's left now is a grassy walk downhill to the hamlet of Les Chapieux.

 Stage Three

 The next stage climbs and then descends to Rifugio Elisabetta.
 Along the way, the Italian border is crossed at the Col de la Seigne.
 Start the walk by climbing gently along a lane in the narrow trench of the Vallee des Glaciers, reaching the Refuge des Mottets.
 The climb to the Col starts here and is not too demanding.
 Arriving at the Col at 2,516m (8,255ft) the view ahead is of the highest scenic quality.
 It stretches as far as the Grand Col Ferret, 3 stages away, along the lengths of the Val Veni and Italian Val Ferret.
-On the left hand side of these valleys is the Mont Blanc massif in all its splendour.
-Drop down from the col to reach the Rifugio at the lip of the Vallon de la Lee Blanche.
+On the left hand side of these valleys is the Mont Blanc massif in all its splendour, with the best view of Mont Blanc itself since leaving Chamonix.
+Drop down from the col to reach the Rifugio at the lip of the Vallon de la Lee Blanche, below a trio of glaciers.

 Stage Four